gemstone/root-dev/docs/README.md

 To better ensure acceptance of pull requests, be sure to read the [coding style](https://gemstone.github.io/common/coding-style) document.

-To add a new Gemstone library repsository, see the [Add Library Steps](AddLibrarySteps.md).
+To add a new Gemstone library repository, see the [Add Library Steps](AddLibrarySteps.md).

 #### Relative Project Paths